-Use this tab to adjust the settings for the synth voices.
+Use this tab to adjust the voice and ensemble settings.

 Parameter Description Value Range Voice Click each button to enable or disable the selected voice.
 Contra Bass, Cello, Viola, Violin, Trumpet, Horn Voice Volume Volume of the selected voice. -Inf - 0 - +12 Voice Panning Stereo panning of the selected voice.
-L64 - C - R64 Voice Octave Octave adjustment for the selected voice. -1, 0, +1 Ensemble Enables or disables the ensemble effect.
+L64 - C - R64 Voice Octave Octave adjustment for the selected voice. -2, -1, 0 (Contra Bass) 0, +1, +2 (Violin) -1, 0, +1 (All others) Ensemble Enables or disables the ensemble effect.
 Off, On Bass Volume Adjusts the volume of the bass voices.
 0-100 Dual When enabled, both bass and upper voices will play on every key, regardless of the octave.
 When disabled, the voices will be split so that the bass voices play on lower octaves and the upper voices play on higher octaves.
 Off, On Upper Volume Adjusts the volume of the upper voices.
-0-100% Level Overall level of the plugin.
+0-100 Level Overall level of the plugin.
 0-100%